 Haworth Station to the Bronte Parsonage

 Nobody told me there would be a hill — a monstrous, steep, cobble-stoned one.
 As the train trundled off into the distance, I overheard a lively group of hikers ask for directions to the Bronte Parsonage.
 “Just follow the hill to the top,” the porter said with a smile.
-I know why he was smiling – walking up the hill is a proper workout!
+I know why he was smiling – walking up that hill is a proper workout!

 Most of the people walking up the main street stopped to take photos of the achingly pretty houses, shops and coffee houses on the way.
 Or maybe they needed to draw breath.